TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 In this project, I will start playing around with SQL to get access to data, clean the data and analyze the data.
 The logic behind SQL is very similar to any other tools used for data analysis.
 I will use [DB Browser for SQLite](https://sqlitebrowser.org/).
 This is a visual, open source technology used to create, design, and edit database files compatible with SQLite.
 This platform allows users and developers to create databases, search, and edit data via a spreadsheet-like interface.

 In the end I will also generate a few visualization in Tableau, so it is easier to show the results.
-See here to learn more about [Tableau](https://public.tableau.com/en-us/s/) skills with this dataset.
+See here to learn more about [Tableau](https://public.tableau.com/en-us/s/).